Trader Reputation & Faction Alignment

 | 0 | +10% surcharge |

-The effect scales linearly between these points.
+Both effects scale linearly between these points.
 A rep of 30 puts you at roughly +4% surcharge on everything you buy.

-What Lowers It
+What Moves It

-Fighting other NPCs (Federation Patrols, Pirate Raiders) does not directly affect Trader Reputation.
+Fighting other NPCs (Federation Patrols, Pirate Raiders) does not affect Trader Reputation.
 How you treat traders is its own separate ledger.

 Where to See It In-Game